-\2 Debt for investment funds of Tangguh LNG Project for which the Company participates through MI Berau B.V. and MI Berau Japan Ltd. (Of the funds, for loans relating to the construction of Train 3, only the portion guaranteed by the Company in accordance with the ratio of participating interest (¥9,154 million) is stated.)
+\2 Debt for investment funds of Tangguh LNG Project for which the Company participates through MI Berau B.V. and MI Berau Japan Ltd(The aforementioned Debt includes the amount (¥16,377 million as of March 31, 2019) for the construction of Train-3, based on the Company's participating interest as the guarantor of indebtedness.)